 Crystallographic studies of proteases and their inhibitors

 Crystallographic studies of proteases have been an important area of research of this Section since its establishment.
 We have been particularly active in the investigation of structure-function relationship in aspartic proteases, including clinically important retroviral enzymes.
-Our studies of HIV-1 protease, although no longer a major target of active research, are still ongoing and concentrate on the investigation of drug-resistant variants and their complexes with inhibitors.
-We have investigated structure-function relationship in retroviral proteases from several other sources such as FIV, RSV, EIAV, HTLV-1, and XMRV.
+We have investigated structure-function relationship in retroviral proteases from several sources, such as HIV-1, FIV, RSV, EIAV, HTLV-1, and XMRV.
 Cockroach allergen Bla g 2 was shown to be an inactive aspartic protease and we solved its structure by itself, and in a complex with several specific antibodies.
 We have determined the structure of a unique histoaspartic protease, an enzyme with the pepsin fold, but a vastly different mechanism.
 We have been investigating serine-carboxyl peptidases (sedolisins), a family that was first characterized based on crystal structures solved in this laboratory and that is found in many different organisms.
 We are also investigating the bacterial ATP-dependent protease Lon, having found that its proteolytic domain has a unique fold and thus establishes a new family of proteases with a Ser-Lys catalytic dyad.
 We have solved the structures of the proteolytic domain of A and B type Lon proteases, encoded by E. coli and Archaeoglobus fulgidus, as well as the N-terminal and α domains of E. coli Lon.
-We have been engaged in structural and biochemical studies of serine protease inhibitors EcTI and CrataBL, the latter being both an inhibitor and a lectin with potent anticancer properties.
+We have been engaged in structural and biochemical studies of serine protease inhibitors EcTI,BbKI, and CrataBL, the latter being both an inhibitor and a lectin with potent anticancer properties.

 Cytokines and cytokine receptors